 7. Manage Photos on iPhone

 Now we’ve gotten closer to the next big category on your iPhone – Photos.
 From trips, gigs, and birthdays, to sports and other memorable events, your iPhone is full of photos.
 All your photos are precious, but do you really need HDR bursts of your pet?
 Or do you really need to share iPhone photos on all your Apple devices?
-Complete these steps to manage your photos and optimize iPhone storage:
+Complete the steps below to manage your photos and optimize iPhone storage.

 Optimize Photos.
 Have you noticed that when you take photos in HDR, there are two pictures – one in HDR and one normal?
 If yes, go to Settings → Camera → deselect the Keep Normal Photo option.
 You can also deselect the Auto HDR option because normal photos take less storage space.
 Here, in Camera settings, you can manage your video quality: 4K will take up much iPhone storage, while 720p HD or 1080p HD will occupy less space.

 iPhone Photo Stream.
 Go to Settings → Photos → deselect the Upload to My Photo Stream option.
 This will stop sending and receiving photos from all your iCloud devices.
 Perhaps you would agree that it is enough to have pictures from the digital camera on a Mac only, or the iPad’s photos just on your iPad.

 iPhone Cleaner App.
 Even if you have completed the previous steps, there are megabytes of photos and videos that may still be on your iPhone.
 Fortunately, there is a free application for iPhone – Phone Cleaner for Media Files, that helps you to manage Photos on your iOS device.
 It scans and arranges your videos and photos by size, showing the largest files first.
 It is a very handy and fast way to get rid of big and old files.
 Also, the application displays similar photos and allows you to easily remove unneeded ones.